 What we learned

-Read the passage again.
-What stood out to you most about Bill’s message of evangelism?
+1) What stood out to you about Bill’s sermon on suffering?

 What we learned